awynn1/p5js-notes/gettingStarted.md

 	}

 ```
-**Note:** In the above example for `createCavas(width,height)` you can use any dimenstions for a width and height such as `createCanvas(600,400)` or even `createCanvas(width/2,height/2)` which would take up half of the width of the browser's window and half of the height of the browser's window.
+**Note:** In the above example for `createCavas(width,height)` you can use any dimensions for a width and height such as `createCanvas(600, 400)`, `createCanvas(window.innerWidth, window.innerHeight)`, or even `createCanvas(window.innerWidth/2, window.innerHeight/2)` which would take up half of the width of the browser's window and half of the height of the browser's window.

 ## function setup( ) vs. function draw( )

 These two functions are automatically executed by p5js.
 The main difference is that `function setup( )` is called only once, while `function draw( )` is called repeatedly.
-Therefore, your p5js project will behave differently depending on where you put the `background( )` function.
+Therefore, your p5js project will behave differently depending on where you put your code, specifically the `background( )` function.

 **Note:** `background( )` by default takes color in a red, green, blue (r,g,b) format.
 If you use the same number across all three values, then only one number is needed.
 For example: `background(50,50,50)` is the same as `background(50)`